Mediation

 What does it cost?

-There is no cost associated with mediation, unless you choose a mediator yourself.
-In that case, you must agree on the costs with the municipality.
+There are no costs associated with mediation, unless you choose a mediator yourself.
+In that case, you will need to make arrangements with the municipality regarding the costs.